Canon 1D X Mark II vs Zeiss ZX1

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 1DX Mark II provides a higher frame rate than the ZX1.
 It can shoot video footage at 4K/60p, while the Zeiss is limited to 4K/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the ZX1 has an electronic viewfinder (6221k dots), while the 1DX Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX Mark II has a higher magnification than the one of the ZX1 (0.76x vs 0.74x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D X Mark II and Zeiss ZX1 in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 1DX Mark II, but is missing on the ZX1 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.